cmu-mars/cmu-robotics/documents/p2-cp1.md

   the three variables.

-  So, LL specifies the function with three variables by determining the coeeficients and the terms of the model.
+  So, LL specifies the function with three variables by determining the coefficients and the terms of the model.

 ```javascript
 http://brass-th/ready